Secret tech and espionage: Why Team GB are world-beaters in skeleton

 UK Sport invested £25.5m across winter sports for the 2022-26 cycle, with skeleton’s funding initially slashed to £4.7m before it rose to £5.8m - a fifth of the total budget.

-Even with the funding cut GB revolutionised its skeleton programme, notably bringing in radically superior equipment and investing in the expertise of Latvia’s six-time world champion Martins Dukurs as performance director, who arrived in August 2022.
+Even with the funding cut GB revolutionised its skeleton programme, notably bringing in radically superior equipment and investing in the expertise of Latvia’s six-time world champion Martins Dukurs as performance coach and his own former coach, Matthias Guggenberger, as head coach.

 The GB squad also has its own wind tunnel, at a secret location somewhere in Manchester, aiming to replicate the well-documented rewards wind testing has brought for British Cycling.